 Where can students get change for larger bills?

-The library can provide dollar bills for
+Jacobs Library can provide dollar bills for

-machine and a ATM in the cafeteria.
+machine and an ATM in the cafeteria.

 Can I use a credit cards to pay for my printing?